 Civil engineers build the future.
-The exceptional diversity of professional practice in civil engineering presents many career opportunities for students well-founded in the physical sciences, mathematics, and engineering sciences.
+The exceptional diversity of professional practice in civil and environmental engineering presents many career opportunities for students.

-The concern of civil engineers is a person's environment-its design, its control, its construction, control, alteration and utilization.
-Civil engineers plan, design and construct buildings, highways, waterway and railway systems, harbors and shipping facilities, systems for the treatment and distribution of water and for the collection and treatment of sewage and industrial waste, dams and hydroelectric works, airports and terminals, structures of every kind including buildings, bridges, towers, industrial plants, tunnels and subway systems, schemes for the control of water and air pollution, and many other works of general benefit to society.
+The concern of civil engineers is a person's environment-its design, construction, control, alteration and utilization.
+Civil engineers plan, design and construct, highways, waterway and railway systems, harbors and shipping facilities, systems for the treatment and distribution of water and for the collection and treatment of municipal and industrial waste, dams and hydroelectric works, airports and terminals, structures of every kind including buildings, bridges, towers, industrial plants, tunnels and subway systems, processes for the control of water and air pollution, and many other works of general benefit to society.

 The professional curriculum in civil engineering is based on the pre-engineering courses in mathematics, physical sciences and engineering sciences.
 On this foundation, required courses train the student in the basic skills needed for the professional practice of civil engineering and provide the tools for more advanced study.
 Engineering theory and principles are developed in a way that will encourage their application to the solution of practical problems.
-Elective courses give experience in the solution of typical problems and develop the judgment and confidence of the student engineer.